VETEIS/pubcite/nobs.md

       Generate compact handoff summary including: goal, current status, what was tried, root cause (if known), files changed, commands to reproduce, next recommended step.
 Format for easy copy-paste to new conversation.
+    - learn.nobs: Analyze entire conversation for learning points and update core file.
+      Review user responses, reactions, and feedback patterns to identify what works vs. what causes frustration.
+Extract actionable learnings about effective assistance, approach quality, and user preferences.
+Add new learnings to core file without redundancy, focusing on insights that prevent future issues or improve system guidance capabilities.

     LOGIN STATE TRACKING:
     - Check for flag: <!-- LOGGED_IN: vete --> in core file